SHORTLIST

 YORK–STRATFORD-UPON-AVON

-COTSWOLDS Scenic drive followed by [LF] dinner at a local pub.
+Later, a enjoy a scenic drive through the beautiful Cotswolds followed by [LF] dinner at a local pub.
 (B,D)

 162 mi / 260 km